 01- The rating errors occur in a higher ratio regardless of the type of appraisal used.

-02- The dysfunctional conflict is raised in the organization as individual goals are more focus than group goals due to merit systems.
+02- The dysfunctional conflict is raised in the organization as individual goals are more focused than group goals due to merit systems.

 03- The duration of period evaluation of performance appraisal is limited that sacrifices the long term goals of the organization.